 Vaping and male fertility

-In the last few years, alternative smoking like e-cigarettes, also called vaping, has grown in popularity, promising less intake of the hazardous chemicals.
+In the last few years, alternative to smoking like e-cigarettes, also known as vaping, has grown in popularity, promising less intake of the hazardous chemicals.

 The major goals for the invention of e-cigarettes were to:

 - Reduce the mortality rate associated with traditional smoking

 How innocent is vaping?